amulya-belbase/Doctor-Patient-Appointment-Reports-Analysis/README.md

 # Doctor-Patient Appointment, Report, Analytics

-This project (was final-year graduation project) aims to provide users with an appointment management system with some additional functionalities.
+This project (was final-year graduation project) aims to provide users with an appointment management system with some additional features.
 Homepage is DocLab open-source code.
-Pictures used are also from the same project.
+Pictures used are also from the same project. (https://github.com/codewithsadee/doclab)

 The user can perform CRUD operations on the appointments.
 They can filter the doctors list based on department and gender.